kran27/VanBurenTools/README.md

 <details> <summary>Graphics</summary>

 - Support for DX11, OpenGL, and Vulkan
+- ReShade can be used on top of Vulkan
 - Antialiasing
 - Alternate Texture Filtering
 - Easy Switching of Resolution